Coruscant11/Kurome/README.md

 #### The purpose of this project is to train JavaScript, DiscordJS and the Mangadex-API.

-First time dealing with discordjs so the code is pretty ugly lol
+First time dealing with discordjs so the code is pretty ugly lol and there is still a lot of bugs

 ## API :
 #### https://discordjs.guide/#before-you-begin